sshalem/Spring-Boot/11-Reactive-WebFlux-RxJava/README.md

 `Backpressure` is when a downstream (Database) can tell an upstream (Java Application) to send him less data , in order to prevent it from being overwhelmed.

+* `Backpressure` - The ability of the Subscriber to let the Publisher how many requests can it handle at the time. </br>
+So it's the Subscriber that is responsible for the flow of the data, not the Publisher as it just provides the data.

 [<img src="https://img.shields.io/badge/-Back to top%20-brown" height=22px>](#_)

 ###### 2_1_Spring_WebFlux_work_flow